What we do

 We strive to help the sport grow and work collaboratively with our partners and stakeholders to provide engaging opportunities, from developing grassroots programmes and resources to producing world-class athletes.

-We provide and support competition opportunities at an international, national, area and county level for all ages and abilities from the British Junior Open to the World Squash Championships.
-Through our talent pathway, we identify and develop the country’s most talented squash players through their amateur careers, many of who go on to flourish on the world’s stage including the women’s World No.2 Laura Massaro and the men’s World No.4 Nick Matthew.
+We provide and support competitive opportunities at an international, national, area and county level for all ages and abilities from the Dunlop British Junior Open to the Allam British Open.
+Through our talent pathway, we identify and develop the country’s most talented squash players through their amateur careers, many of who go on to flourish on the world’s stage including former World No.1 Laura Massaro and three-time World Champion Nick Matthew.